curtispmartin/Omics/README.md

 Will provide classes & functions for proteomics analysis, to start.

 ## `omics.py`
-Currently performs differential protein expression analysis using mass spectrometry data.
+The beginning of a module designed to provide functions for interpreting & analyzing omics data.
-Highly suggest using `params.json` file as input; doing so provides reproducibility & is generally simpler.
+Currently holds only the `dpea` class, containing methods for running differential protein expression analyses.
-However code can be used in command line w the following options:
+The `dpea` class requires your proteomics dataset along w some parameters in calling.
-- `-i` indicates a json input data file.
+The primary method is called `experiment`, which will transform your data & perform statistical tests according to defaults.
-- `-f` points to the mass spec data file & indicates further user options required.
+Methods are currently being reworked to enable more independence.
-Working to generalize &, eventually, convert to python module.
+Highly suggest using `params.json` file for input parameters (see `example.json` provided); doing so provides reproducibility & is generally simpler.

 ## Exp
 Contains json files w script parameters for each experiment.